-In this blog post, we are going to show you what role each profession performs in the health industry.
-That can help you make a decision as to which you would prefer to certify in.
+This blog post will show you the role each profession performs in the health industry.
+That can help you decide as to which you would prefer to certify.
 Let’s look at both in detail.

-If you are not yet certified, make sure to take the quiz to see which certification is best for you, or check out my article on the top five Training certifications as well as my article on the top health coach certifications.
+If you are not yet certified, take the quiz to see which certification is best for you, or check out my article on the top five Training certifications and my article on the top health coach certifications.

 Health Coaches: Helping others towards a healthy lifestyle